Settled Nomad

 Is Argentina a cash or card country?

-Argentina runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Argentine Peso at the start of each week to avoid repeat ATM trips.
+Argentina runs on both cash and cards.
+Cards work in larger venues; keep Argentine Peso on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Argentina affect my banking setup?
+Does triggering tax residency in Argentina affect my banking?

-Tax residency in Argentina is triggered at 90 days in the relevant period.
+Tax residency in Argentina triggers at 90 days.
 Argentina can tax residency after 90 days in a calendar year, though enforcement for foreign nomads earning abroad is minimal in practice.
 Consult a local accountant (contador) if establishing a business presence.
 Argentina has no formal territorial tax system — residents are taxed on worldwide income at rates up to 35%.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad